Artificial-720/AutoServer/README.md

 ### Boot Listener

-The Boot Listener is the piece of software that will wait and listen for a command from the Velocity plugin to boot the server.
-Hence, the name Boot Listener.
-The Boot listener does have a command line interface so you can run commands like `reload` to hot reload the config file without needing to restart the Boot Listener.
+The Boot Listener is the piece of software that will wait and listen for a command from the Velocity plugin to boot the server - hence the name "Boot Listener".
+It also includes a command-line interface(CLI) so you can run commands like `reload` to hot reload the config file without needing to restart the Boot Listener.

-Because of the CLI support you might want to run the Boot Listener in some terminal that allows you to connect to it, rather than running it in the background.
-To do that reference the [Commands](#command%20examples) section to help build a command that will do this, then you will update the `bootListener.runJarCommand` to what you want.
+Because of the CLI support you might want to run the Boot Listener in a terminal that allows you to interact with it, rather than running it in the background.
+To do that reference the [Commands](#command-examples) section to help build a command that will do this, then you will update the `bootListener.runJarCommand` to what you want.

 For example if you want to use `screen` do something like this:
 ```yaml
 bootListener:
   runJarCommand: "screen -DmS boot-listener java -jar %jarName%"